cloudposse/atmos/website/docs/integrations/atlantis.md

 The `atmos` tool supports (3) commands that when combined, make it easy to use `atlantis`.

 1. Generate the `atlantis.yaml` repo configuration: `atmos atlantis generate repo-config`
-2. Generate the backend configuration for all components: `atmos terraform generate backends --format=hcl`
+2. Generate the backend configuration for all components: `atmos terraform generate backends --format=backend-config|hcl`
-3. Generate the full deep-merged configurations of all stacks for each components: `atmos terraform generate varfiles`
+3. Generate the full deep-merged configurations of all stacks for each component: `atmos terraform generate varfiles`

 ## Configuration